adobe/asset-share-commons/core/src/test/java/com/adobe/aem/commons/assetshare/README.md

 ## General test writing style

 * Use @Setup for initializations common to MOST tests (ideally all).
-* It's ok to repeat small, simple sets of test "setup" code in each test method vs. breaking it out into a "helper" method, since the repetition can add clarity and ease-of-reading.
+* It's ok to repeat small, simple sets of test "setup" code in each test method vs. breaking it out into a "helper" method since the repetition can add clarity and ease-of-reading.
     * This also avoids having to write tests FOR your test code.
     * TBD: Suppress rule for CodeClimate which will complain about this.
 * For explicit values (ex. paths, property values, expected values, etc.), prefer enumerating the value as a constant in the test rather than abstracting their value into shared class variables.
-Use your best judgement!
+Use your best judgment!
 The tests should be easy to read and understand!

 ## Test Cases

-Each class being tested has a corresponding test case class, sharing the package and filename of the class being tested, however the filename is post-fixed with "Test".
+Each class being tested has a corresponding test case class, sharing the package and filename of the class being tested, however, the filename is post-fixed with "Test".

 For example, to test: